yantosca/aws-env/README.md

 ~/aws-env/initenv.sh
 . ~/bash_aliases
 ```
 Then all of the settings will be applied to the Unix enviromnent in your AWS instance.
+The aws-env/bin folder will also be added to your $PATH variable so that you will be able to run the scripts located there.

-Bob Yantosca | 07 Jan 2020 | yantosca@seas.harvard.edu
+Bob Yantosca | 08 Jan 2020 | yantosca@seas.harvard.edu